OSPAMOX 500mg/5ml gran 100ml

 - The maximum recommended dose is 100 mg for each kilogram of body weight per day.

-Adults, elderly patients and children with a body weight of 40 kg or more
+Adults, elderly patients and children weighing 40 kg or more

-This suspension is usually not prescribed to adults and children with a body weight of more than 40 kg.
+This suspension is not usually prescribed for adults and children weighing more than 40 kg.
 Consult your doctor or pharmacist.

 Kidney problems